Test Driven Development (TDD)

 What is Test Driven Development (TDD)?

 Test driven development (TDD) is an approach to software development and one of the most popular testing frameworks where test cases are used to specify and validate what a new piece of code does.
-In simple terms, the code for each functionality is first written and tested, and then a decision is made whether to proceed with the code or to rewrite it.
+In simple terms, for each functionality, a test is written first, followed by implementing and testing the code.
+Based on the test results, a decision is made whether to keep the code as is or to rewrite it.